Home » Guides » General » Professional Woodworking Tools: 10 Tools I Wish I’d Bought Sooner

 Drum Sanding Barn Door

-There aren’t any professional woodworking shops that don’t have a large drum sander or belt sander.
+Only a few professional woodworking shops have a large drum sander or belt sander.

 Period.